JasonR27/DevMeshConnector/README.md

 # the prisma schemas are also different.

-# still, thanks to daniellaera, for a lot of great repos to work on and grow as a developer.
+# still, thanks to daniellaera, for a lot of great and very organized repos to work on and grow as a developer.